DeepMerge: Deep-Learning-Based Region-Merging for Image Segmentation: Experimental Results

 Example segmentation results of the investigated algorithms are presented in Fig.\ref{resultsInResidence}, where three typical landscape types are selected: 1) urban residential areas (Fig.\ref{resultsInResidence}a), 2) rural industrial zones (Fig.\ref{resultsInIndustry}b), and 3) rural green spaces (Fig.\ref{resultsInRural}c).
 We notice that results from MRS contain notable over-segmentation errors.
 Relying on the results from MRS results, other investigated methods started to generate their optimized segmentations.
 We observe that the segmentation results of DeepMerge are satisfactory and superior to the others.
 Almost all house outlines, road boundaries, green spaces, and even sidewalk boundaries are precisely delineated by DeepMerge (Fig.\ref{resultsInResidence}a).
-Zhang2014a and Hu 2017 also achieve good performances, however, with discontinuous roads.
-The excellent performance of DeepMerge is also demonstrated in Fig.\ref{resultsInIndustry}b, where geo-objects vary greatly in size, texture, shape, and spectrum.
+FHS and USIH also achieve good performances, however, with discontinuous roads.
+The excellent performance of DeepMerge is also demonstrated in Fig.\ref{resultsInIndustry}b, where objects vary greatly in size, texture, shape, and spectrum.
 DeepMerge successfully delineates large areas of bare land, factory buildings, roads, and even individual trees.
-Yang2017a and Hu2017 also present satisfactory segmented results, but some over-segmentation errors still exist (see the spots in buildings of Yang2017a and the bare lands of Hu2017).
+Local-SA and USIH also present satisfactory segmented results, but some over-segmentation errors still exist (see the spots in buildings of Local-SA and the bare lands of USIH).
 The above qualitative results well support the robustness of the proposed DeepMerge.